renaissance-publishing/renaissance/content/chapters/23-races.md

 - **Effect**: the character has developed eye-spots on their surface.
   - The character gains the *Normal* and *Infrared* senses, and looses the *Blind* trait.
   - Visual perception checks have a -20 penalty.
-  - Clay Men can percieve all around them their vision, just like with their other senses (as per the *No Facing* racial trait).
+  - Clay Men can perceive all around them their vision, just like with their other senses (as per the *No Facing* racial trait).

 #### Optional Trait: Rigging